kumlali/handyjenkins/README.md

 * multiple projects can co-exist on the same swarm cluster.
 For example, test environment of project1 and project2 can co-exist on the same test cluster
 * for each project; we have dev, alpha, beta and preprod as test environments those run on test swarm cluster
 * for each project; we have prod environment that runs on prod swarm cluster
-* we have a Maven project and would like to run it as swarm service
+* we have a Maven project and would like to build and run it as swarm service
+* we want to create a different Docker network for each environment
+* we want to update database before deploying the application
 * we want to create different ports for dev, alpha, beta, ... automatically
+* we want to execute smoke tests against dev environment
+* we want to execute regression tests against alpha environment
+* we want to send test and prod logs to different Graylog server
+* we want to mark the build as "keep forever" after production deployment

-Here is Dockerfile for it:
+Here is sample Dockerfile for the application:

 ```Dockerfile
 FROM artifactory.mycompany.com/java:alpine